International and European Refugee Law

 5 (if course has been attended regularly and exam has been passed)

-The course will be held at irregular intervals.
-It will be available in the summer term 2019.
+The course will be held at irregular intervals, rather in the summer term than in the winter term.

 Time Schedule and Course Venue

 An up-to-date electronic course catalogue for the summer semester will be available on the website http://www.fu-berlin.de/vv from late February to mid August.
-Please select "Fachbereiche" - "Rechtswissenschaft" - "Staatsexamensstudiengang" and "Rechtswissenschaft (SPO 2015)" in order to access the Law courses.
+Please select "Fachbereiche" - "Rechtswissenschaft" - "Staatsexamensstudiengang" and "Fremdsprachiges rechtswissenschaftliches Lehrangebot" in order to find out course hours and rooms.

 The international community as a whole and in particular the European Union, its institutions and its Member States have a role to play in addressing global migration challenges and refugee crises, including the crisis currently affecting the EU.
 In this EU migrant and refugee crisis, Germany has been the most sought-after final destination.